alvarcarto/url-to-pdf-api/README.md

 ![Logo](docs/logo.png)

+**WARNING:** *Don't serve this API publicly in the internet unless you are aware of the risks.
+It allows API users to run any JavaScript code inside a Chrome in the server.
+It's fairly easy to expose content of files in the server.
+You have been warned!*

 **⭐️ Features:**

 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.